kouMatsumoto/macos-setup-guide/README.md

 ```
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```
-There is a possibility The command above is old.
+The above command may be a little bit old.
-Confirm latest install command from [here](http://brew.sh/index.html)
+Confirm latest installation from [here](http://brew.sh/index.html).

-After installing Homebrew, Check whether you can use brew command.
+Then, Verify you can use brew by next command.
 ```
 $ brew -v
 ```